yatharth0512-iitj/Stroke-Prediction/README.md

 # Stroke-Prediction
-Prediction of stroke in patients using various Machine Learning Algotithms.
+Prediction of stroke in patients using various Machine Learning Algorithms.